Unique parade planned in Warner Robins

 A parade of history is being planned to celebrate the 75th anniversary of the founding of Warner Robins.

+The Warner Robins Heritage Society is organizing the parade to be held March 24 to celebrate the anniversary, as well as a USO dance that evening at the Wellston Senior Citizens Center.

-The theme of the parade is "The Town That World War II Built," said Karen Sisk, who is helping organize the parade.
-She said World War II veterans of Warner Robins will be the grand marshals.
+The theme of the parade is "The Town That World War II Built," said Karen Sisk, who is helping organize it.
+World War II veterans of Warner Robins will be the grand marshals.
 Veterans of other wars have also been invited to join the parade.

-"It's an important year and we want to honor the veterans," Sisk said.
-"75 is a big number and it needs to be celebrated."

 Never miss a local story.